Graham is a former magazine stylist with a passion for crafts. She writes for various magazines and blogs when she's not playing with glue.

 I used three coordinating paint colors and painted each of the card stock sheets using several coats of latex craft paint.
 Using bright colors for each frame would be a very bold design.
 Painting the frames all the same color would also be quite dramatic.

 I arranged all the frames on the floor and lay each photo atop a frame.
 This allowed me to get a rough idea of which photos looked best next to each other.
 Once I decided which pictures I would use, I traced the outline of the photograph onto the card stock and then used an Xacto knife to cut a hole large enough to show the photo, hence, using the paper as a matted frame.

 The most difficult stage of this particular project is hanging the frames.
 It is very important that the frames hang evenly and that the spaces between each frame are identical.
 When I worked on this project I hadn't yet purchased a laser ruler and therefore hanging the frames was a tedious task.
 You can see that my frames are not perfectly spaced.

 Several of the photographs that I wanted for my 'family tree' were borrowed from my aunt.
-A few other were simply too important to me to risk any potential damage so I opted to make copies of the pictures I would use for this particular project.
+A few others were simply too important to me to risk any potential damage so I opted to make copies of the pictures I would use for this particular project.

 Designing With Odd Numbers

 In design, it is often considered best to use odd numbers.
-Items placed in groups of three or five look better than groups of two or four, for example.
+Items placed in groups of three or five look better than in groups of two or four, for example.
 This concept, called "the rule of odds" assumes that an odd number of objects is visually more interesting to the human eye and therefore more appealing.
 You may, of course, choose to hang any number of frames that you think look best (which is the whole point of design-is it not?)

 I've gotten many lovely compliments on my family tree.
-Having the photographs where my guest can see them allows me the opportunity to share different family tales.
+Having photographs where my guest can see them allows me the opportunity to share different family tales.
 I'd like to eventually add more pictures.
 I think an entire wall would look amazing.
 Perhaps that will be my next project.